zkochan/zkochan.github.io/_posts/2015-06-24-vanilla-ab-testing-with-abo.md

 ## How to release A/B tests to production?

-Everything that you'll have to export to production will be bundled in the `_build` directory.
+Everything that you'll have to export to production will be bundled in the `dist` directory.
 You can manually copy/paste those files to your production server.

 Although, there is a better solution of delivering your changes to production.
 The Abo generator creates your project with a `ung.json` config file.
 [Ung][] is a static resources manager.
 In a nutshell, it is a simple NodeJS server that hosts static resources.
 What makes it a manager?
 The fact that it can update resources on the fly.